prabeesh/prabeesh.github.io/content/blog/install-apache-spark-on-ubuntu-14-dot-04.md

   - Spark 1.1.0 setup
   - sbt build Spark
   - spark-shell
 description: Install Apache Spark 1.1.0 on Ubuntu 14.04.
-Covers Java, Scala, and git prerequisites, the sbt assembly build, the Spark shell, streaming MQTT, and rebuilding against a specific Hadoop version.
+Covers Java, Scala, and git prerequisites, the sbt assembly build, and the Spark shell.
 ---
 Update: For Spark 2 see the [Ubuntu 16.04 and macOS post](/blog/2016/12/07/install-apache-spark-2-on-ubuntu-16-dot-04-and-mac-os/).